You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 For last, I am saving the case study that throws a monkey wrench into Hipell's theory.
 It doesn't seem like the case here that the user innovators or the firms using microchips are the ones innovating in the manufacturing process.
 And the reason why was probably already covered in the book; I need to look for it.
 My theory behind it uses Hippel's highlight of software's unique characteristics of transactive and production costs; It's practically speaking 0.
 In contrast with the semiconductor industry, the barrier to entry is so much higher that users cannot innovate.
 Apple or any hobbyist does not have access to billions of dollars to innovate on chip manufacturing at their whim.

-> Freedom from manufacturer involvement is possible because information products can be "produced" and distributed by users essentially for free on the web (Kollock 1999).
-In contrast, the production and diffusion of physical products involve activities with significant economies of scale.
+> "Freedom from manufacturer involvement is possible because information products can be "produced" and distributed by users essentially for free on the web (Kollock 1999).
+In contrast, the production and diffusion of physical products involve activities with significant economies of scale."

 ## Conclusion